 Even though humans have a 100% mortality rate, less than 30% of us make any end-of-life plans.
 What will get adults to discuss and plan for their eventual demise?
 Put some “fun” in funeral planning to get people to discuss this serious topic.

-Announcing the inaugural “Before I Die” Albuquerque Festival, to be held Friday, October 20 to Tuesday, October 24, 2017 at various locations around Albuquerque, New Mexico.
-The five-day festival offers multiple activities for people to openly think about, talk about and do something about our mortality.
+Announcing the inaugural “Before I Die” Albuquerque Festival, to be held Friday, October 20 to Wednesday, October 25, 2017 at various locations around Albuquerque, New Mexico.
+The six-day festival offers multiple activities for people to openly think about, talk about and do something about our mortality.

 The evolving schedule of events, many of which are free or low-cost to attend, include: